STEM Summer Research Project Descriptions

 Conducts research in Graph Theory and Combinatorics.

-- Carrie Finch-Smith &ndash Mathematics.
-(One or two students needed)
+- Carrie Finch-Smith Mathematics (One or two students needed)

 Conducts research in Number Theory, specifically in covering systems and irreducibility of polynomials.

-- Bill Hamilton – Biology & Environmental Studies.
-(Two students)
+Bill Hamilton – Biology & Environmental Studies (One student needed)

 Bison grazing, soil biochemistry and molecular biology.
 The Hamilton lab conducts research on soil organic matter and microbial dynamics in soils from Yellowstone National Park (YNP).
 The overarching goal is to elucidate the interactions between grazers, grasses and microbes that contribute to the ability of grassland systems to maintain primary productivity.
 The soils come from a large long-term collaboration with the National Park Service that investigates the effects of bison grazing in YNP.
 We have established 25 field sites throughout the migratory range of bison that will be monitored for the next 5 years.
 Methods include: stable isotope mass spectrometry, spectrophotometric determinations of soil NH4+ and NO3-, soil and root respirometry, analysis of soil organic matter quality and quantity, soil DNA extraction, PCR, quantitative PCR and DNA sequencing.